anetczuk/image-drawer-2d/README.md

 # Image drawer 2D

 Library allowing to draw simple 2D shapes and store it as image.
-Main purpose of the library is to visualise and test data in unit tests while avoiding use of additional libraries.
+Main purpose of the library is to visualise and unit test data while avoiding use of additional heavy libraries.

 ## Features

-- drawing shapes: line, circle, rectangle
+- drawing shapes: line, circle, rectangle, clothoid(Euler spiral)
 - storing as PNG
 - comparing images
 - visualising difference between images